-Step 1: Sign Up For Hosting
+1. Sign Up for Hosting

 |Custom Domain Included?|

-- Find the “Settings” panel.
-In the box that says “Site URL,” change the temporary URL to the one you just purchased.
+To start, click “My Sites” on the left panel, then “Manage Site.”
+Find the “Settings” panel.
+In the box that says “Site URL,” change the temporary URL to the one you purchased.
 This ensures your new domain is linked up with your new site.

 Once those steps are complete, click “Log in to WordPress” to start working on your site.

-Step 2: Choose Your WordPress Theme
+4. Choose Your WordPress Theme

 We’ve designed a few free WordPress themes ourselves at FitSmallBusiness.
-Pictured above is our Business Edition, designed specifically for B2B, service and retail business.
+Pictured above is our Business Edition, designed specifically for business-to-business (B2B), service, and retail businesses.
 We also have special free themes for restaurants and salons.

-- Fit Web Themes: Free Business Edition
+- General theme: Fit Web Themes: Free Business Edition

-- Fit Web Themes: Free Restaurant Edition
+- Restaurant & foodservice: Fit Web Themes: Free Restaurant Edition

-- Fit Web Themes: Free Salon Edition
+- Salon & spa: Fit Web Themes: Free Salon Edition